calne-ca/beets-plugin-extended-metadata/README.md

 # Beets Extended Metadata Plugin
 This is a plugin for the music management tool [beets](https://beets.io).<br>
-This plugin extends beets with a sub command that lets you write [Extended Metadata](https://github.com/calne-ca/beets-plugin-extended-metadata/blob/master/EMD.md) to your audio files.
+This plugin adds [Extended Metadata](https://github.com/calne-ca/beets-plugin-extended-metadata/blob/master/EMD.md) capabilities to beets.
-It also extends beets query capabilities, allowing you to query your music library based on Extended Metadata.
+It extends the beets query syntax, allowing you to query songs based on Extended Metadata and also allows you to write, update and view Extended Metadata based on queries

 ## Setup